-Insert the nano Sim card in the dedicated SIM slot as depicted in the figure from the side of the device.
+- Insert the nano Sim card into the designated SIM slot, following the illustration on the side of the device.

-Download and install drivers for CP2102 on your computer.
+- Download and install CP2102 drivers on your computer to begin with.

-In order to use the hardware in programming mode, just plug the USB cable and dump the code from the Arduino Console by selecting the appropriate com port from the tools.
+- To use the hardware in programming mode, simply straightaway plug in the USB cable and upload the code from the Arduino Console by selecting the appropriate com port from the tools.

-Com port LED is lit at the time of dumping the code or data transmission between the device and the computer.
+- The Com port LED illuminates during code dumping or data transmission between the device and the computer.

-Dedicated I/O pins on board can be used to interface external sensors and other I/O devices conveniently by soldering berg strips on bord.
-External interfacing can also be done using AD0 to AD3 (pulled high internally) which are connected internally to Arduino nano and one of the pin of the white RMZ is connected to ground.
+Conveniently interface external sensors and other I/O devices using the dedicated I/O pins on the board by soldering berg strips onto the board.
+External interfacing can also be achieved using AD0 to AD3 (internally pulled high), which are connected internally to Arduino Nano, with one of the white RMZ pin connected to ground.

-Arduino Projects, IOT Projects, Realtime Projects, GSM based server communication, Data logger, Temperature Monitoring System.
+Arduino Projects, IOT Products, Realtime Projects, GSM based server communication, Data logger, Temperature Monitoring System.
 Sensor Data Acquisition, SMS Triggering etc.

 TX of GSM SIM800C is connected to D8 of Arduino Nano